New World Pt. 1

 New World Pt.
-1 is the fourth extended play by American electronic dance music band Krewella.
+1 is the third extended play by American electronic dance music band Krewella.
 It was released on June 8, 2017, by Mixed Kids Records, an independent record label founded by Krewella, on streaming and digital download music services.
 New World Pt.
 1 was preceded by the release of three singles, the lead single "Team" was released on December 9, 2016, followed by "Be There" and "Love Outta Me" which were both released in May 2017.

 Commercial performance

 In the week ending June 17, 2017, New World Pt.
 1 reached No. 15 on the Billboard Top Dance/Electronic Albums Chart.
 Its lead single, "Team", reached No. 26 on the Hot Dance/Electronic Songs Chart in the week ending December 31, 2016.